Q: What is telehealth?

 5. Click on the link that was sent to you 10 minutes before your scheduled appointment to log in.

-6. Once you have entered the virtual waiting room, a Receptionist and a Medical Assistant will meet you online and start your appointment.
+6. Once you have entered the virtual waiting room, a staff member will meet you online and start your appointment.

 7. If you have waited longer than 15 minutes for your appointment, please call the office.